Burundi protesters on streets after African leaders seek poll delay

 Witnesses in Cibitoke and Musaga, two volatile districts of Bujumbura, said the police shot at protesters in the morning.
 One demonstrator in Musaga was wounded in the clashes and four others arrested, witnesses said.

-Police have routinely denied shooting any protesters, who have often burned tyres and hurled rocks at security forces during several weeks of unrest.
+Police have routinely denied shooting any protesters, who have often burned tires and hurled rocks at security forces during several weeks of unrest.

 Presidential spokesman Gervais Abayeho said on Monday the government was receptive to the idea of shifting the poll, as requested by regional leaders meeting in Dar es Salaam on Sunday.